 Passing of the torch after the 1992 NFC Championship Game.

-Troy Aikman fulfilled the promise of being drafted #1 overall with his 1992 NFC Championship Game performance.
+Troy Aikman fulfilled the promise of being a #1 overall pick with his 1992 NFC Championship Game performance.

 They had come through the gauntlet which was the NFC at the time.
 A conference that had won the last 8 straight Super Bowls and would ultimately win 13 in a row.
 The physical nature of the conference was one thing, but they had to beat the mystique of the best organization in San Francisco.